A Collaborative Project for All Ages!

-Together with a bequest and other private gifts, these six entities have identified revenues that would cover more than 40% of the project cost.The balance would be funded through a bond referendum anticipated to be held on Tuesday, Sept.
+Together with a bequest and other private gifts, these six entities have identified $20 million in revenue that would cover more than 41% of the project cost.The balance of $29,065,000 would be funded through a bond referendum on Tuesday, Sept.
 10.

 The Healthy Life Center would bring to residents:

 • Social connections

 Details about the Site

 Although rumors about the proposed site allude to property contamination due to experiments or storage during by Federal government more than 70 years ago, Tom Barton, former Director of the Ames Laboratory and Harris Seidel, former Director of the City of Ames Water, Pollution and Control Department confirmed that this land is a clean and safe site.
 This site has only been used by Iowa State University for agriculture purposes.
 It has never been used as a disposal, storage or experimental site for anything other than agricultural uses.